lzabrocki/wind_air_pollution/README.md

-# Estimating the Influence of Wind on Air Pollution using a Causal Inference Pipeline
+# Improving the Design Stage of Air Pollution Studies Based On Wind Patterns

 ![cover](./3.outputs/graphical_abstract.jpg)

-This repo provides all the necessary R codes to reproduce the analysis of the paper entitled "Estimating the Influence of Wind on Air Pollution using a Causal Inference Pipeline".
-Should you have any questions or find coding errors, please do not hesistate to reach me at leo.zabrocki[at]psemail.eu.
+This repo provides all the necessary R codes to reproduce the analysis of the paper entitled "Improving the Design Stage of Air Pollution Studies Based On Wind Patterns".
+Should you have any questions or find coding errors, please do not hesitate to reach me at leo.zabrocki[at]psemail.eu.

 **The repo is organized as follows:**